shivani-tomar/Inresting_facts/Computers_facts/facts.md

 Due to the problem of searching in skewed tree as it takes O(n) time complexity , the concept of balance tree came in data-structures .
 Adelson Velskii and Landis tree and Red- Black trees are example of balance tree.

+Fact-9:-

+The concept of circular queue came into data-structure to overcome the disadvantage of memory waste in queue.